LukeGrahamLandry/franca/devlog.md

 that would be nice because import_c/ffi/export_type could use that and then using c libraries that did that would feel natural.
 - it's kinda unfortunate how much code it takes.
 - to make it feel more integrated, make it work with struct initialization as well
+- needing to match on a field of a struct when you want a tagged type with common fields is something that always annoyed me about rust so i think it will be great success once i can actually use it in the compiler.
 - allow `#where` without a condition to not name the parameter type, so you can have it almost look like a dynamic language and just specialize for every call.
 - FuckedJunkPointerExpr seems to have fixed itself sometime in the last 6 months, that's very good for business.